samirpegado/budget-app/README.md

-# budget-app
-A simple Budget App project using React, Javascript and Tailwind CSS
+# A simple Budget App project using React, Javascript and Tailwind CSS